KaustubhK711/Open-telemetry-nest-integration/README.md

 # Trace lifecycle of request in one root span and multiple child spans

-To trace the request end-to-end in one span and respective services/workers that are calling by request into child spans Add below code inside your services and workers
+To trace a request end-to-end in one span and create child spans for the respective services/workers called by the request, add the following code inside your services and workers:

 Import the below statement inside your services from where you want traces